redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.HTC.md

 2. Check that a process not in the group `sec-lsm-manager` can't connect to the socket `/run/sec-lsm-manager.socket`.
-It can be done, by example, using the utility `socat` as in the the command:
+It can be done, by example, using the utility `socat` as in the command:
    `echo sec-lsm-manager 1 |
     sudo -u guest socat stdio unix-client:/run/sec-lsm-manager.socket`